TutorialsSession Hijacking: Everything You Need To Know

 When the communication between the user and the webserver is insecure, and the session ID is being sent in unencrypted form, the intruder can take advantage of this and steal the session ID that they can use for malicious.

-Hackers can use tools like Wireshark OWASP Zed to monitor information flow containing session IDs between the client and the server.
+Hackers can use tools like Wireshark and OWASP Zed to monitor information flow containing session IDs between the client and the server.
 Once they get the session ID, they can access it without authorization.

 2. Cross-site Scripting (XSS)